 - In one bowl mix 1 oz. glue (about 1⁄4 of the glue bottle) and 1⁄4 cup water.
 If you want colored slime, add food coloring to the glue and water mixture.
 Lift some of the solution out of the container with the stir stick and note what happens.

-- Add 1⁄4 cup of Sodium Tetraborate (Borax) Solution to the glue and water mixture and stir slowly.
+- Add 1⁄4 cup of liquid Sodium Tetraborate (Borax) Solution (find recipe below) to the glue and water mixture and stir slowly.

 - The slime will begin to form immediately.
 Lift some of the solution with the stir stick and observe how the consistency has changed from Step 1.